alex-matus/alex-matus.github.io/content/_index.md

       title: '📚 Research'
       subtitle: ''
       text: |-
         Welcome!
-I am an atmospheric research scientist specializing in satellite remote sensing.
-My work aims to advance our understanding of weather dynamics, climate systems, and air quality.
+I am an atmospheric scientist specializing in satellite remote sensing.
+My work aims to advance our understanding of weather, climate dynamics, and air quality.

         I apply a range of qualitative and quantitative methods to comprehensively investigate the radiative impacts of clouds and aerosols in the global earth system.